SolarLune/tetra3d/readme.md

 - [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems)
 - [3DCollisions](https://gdbooks.gitbooks.io/3dcollisions/content/)
 - [Simon Rodriguez's "Writing a Small Software Renderer" article](http://blog.simonrodriguez.fr/articles/2017/02/writing_a_small_software_renderer.html)
+- And many other articles that I've forgotten to note down

 ...
-For sharing the information and code to make this possible; I would definitely have never made this happen otherwise.
+For sharing the information and code to make this possible; I would definitely have never been able to create this otherwise.